このページの本文へ

 Strategic Shareholdings

-The Company reviews the reasonableness of individual reciprocal cross-shareholdings at meetings of the Board of Directors in a comprehensive assessment that considers the significance of shareholdings and other results of a qualitative evaluation as well as a quantitative evaluation of the value of transactions with investment targets and dividends and whether unrealized gains are commensurate with capital costs, on a regular basis each year.
+The Company reviews the reasonableness of individual reciprocal cross-shareholdings at meetings of its Board of Directors in a comprehensive assessment that considers the significance of shareholdings and other results of a qualitative evaluation as well as a quantitative evaluation of the transaction value with investment targets, dividends, and whether unrealized gains are commensurate with capital costs, on a regular basis each year.
+As a result of the review, when it is judged that holding certain shares is no longer reasonable, the holding will be reduced through the sale of said shares.
+The number of the shares we hold decreased from 49 (as of end December 2023) to 45 (as of end December 2022).

 Policy for Constructive Dialogue with Shareholders